SalK91/time_series_101/README.md

 In summary, while both seasonality and cycles involve patterns of variation in time series data, seasonality repeats at fixed intervals within a year, whereas cycles represent longer-term fluctuations that may not have fixed periodicity.

 ## Stationarity
 Stationarity in time series data implies that statistical characteristics, such as mean, variance, and covariance, remain consistent over time.
 This stability is crucial for various time-series modeling techniques as it simplifies the underlying dynamics, facilitating accurate analysis, modeling, and forecasting.
 There are two primary types of stationarity in time-series:

-### Strict Stationarity:
+### Strict Stationarity: [1]
 A time series ${X_t}$ is strictly stationary if the joint distribution of $X_{t_1}, X_{t_2}, \ldots, X_{t_k}$ is the same as that of $X_{t_1+h}, X_{t_2+h}, \ldots, X_{t_k+h}$ for all $h, k \in \mathbb{Z}$ and for all $t_1, t_2, \ldots, t_k $.
 This means that the statistical properties of the series are invariant to shifts in time.

 Mathematically ${X_t}$ is strictly stationary:
 $$p(X_{t_1}, X_{t_2}, \ldots, X_{t_k}) = p(X_{t_1+h}, X_{t_2+h}, \ldots, X_{t_k+h}) $$
 $$\forall h, \forall k, \forall (t_1, t_2, \ldots, t_k )$$

-[cite MIT lectues]

-### Covariance Stationarity (Weak Stationarity):
+### Covariance Stationarity (Weak Stationarity): [1]
 A time series ${X_t}$ is covariance stationary (or weakly stationary) if the following conditions hold:

 1. The mean $E[X_t]$ is constant for all $t$.